wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     *   (b) in the case of a manager, a fine not exceeding $20,000\.

-    Section 165(1): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 165(1): amended, on 1 December 1999, by [section 94(1)][491] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 165(1): amended, on 1 December 1999, by [section 94(1)][514] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Section 165(2): inserted, on 1 December 1999, by [section 94(2)][491] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 165(2): added, on 1 December 1999, by [section 94(2)][514] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 166 Sale or supply of liquor to intoxicated person

-*   (1) Every person commits an offence and is liable on conviction to the penalty set out in subsection (4) who, being the licensee or a manager of any licensed premises, sells or supplies liquor to any other person who is already intoxicated.
+*   (1) Every person commits an offence and is liable to the penalty set out in subsection (4) who, being the licensee or a manager of any licensed premises, sells or supplies liquor to any other person who is already intoxicated.

-    (2) Every person commits an offence and is liable on conviction to the penalty set out in subsection (4) who, not being the licensee or a manager of any licensed premises, sells or supplies liquor to any other person who is already intoxicated.
+    (2) Every person commits an offence and is liable to the penalty set out in subsection (4) who, not being the licensee or a manager of any licensed premises, sells or supplies liquor to any other person who is already intoxicated.

     (3) Subsection (2) applies irrespective of any liability that may attach to the licensee or any manager in respect of the same offence.